smy1/swlab/python/README.md

 ```
 As shown in the code above, the merge function has three parameters:
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
 - __children__: What are the names of the first-level subfolders?
 These subfolders should be stored directly within the main project folder.
-In this example, the three subfolders are "a62_c62", "a63_c63", and "a64_c64" (which, in our case, refer to the participants' ID).
+In this example, the three subfolders listed refer to our participants' ID.
 - __camera__: What are the names of the second-level subfolders?
 These subfolders should be stored within the first-level  subfolders.
 In this example, these second-level subfolders are the names of the cameras/video recorders.
 Within these subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
 - In short, the storage path of the short videos should be something in the line of _< main project folder >/<first-level "child" subfolder>/<second-level "camera" subfolder>/< videos to be concatenated >_.
 By passing these subfolders into the function, all the videos in them will be processed automatically.